mohswell/mohswell/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
-I'm Muhammad, a passionate Full Stack Software Engineer and a QA tester, dedicated to crafting innovative solutions and contributing to the world of computer science.
-Here, you'll find a showcase of my projects, contributions, and a glimpse into my journey as a developer/creative professional.
+I'm Muhammad, a passionate Software developer and Quality Assurance engineer, dedicated to crafting innovative solutions and contributing to the world of technology.
+Here, you'll find a showcase of my projects, contributions, and a glimpse into my journey as a creative professional.

 ## About Me ℹ️